KBNLresearch/tapeimgr/readme.md

 ### Preparation: add default user to tape group

-By default on Linux special permissions are needed to access tape devices.
-So before proceeding use the command below (replacing `$USER` with the name of the user who will be using tapeimgr):
+By default, Linux requires special permissions to access tape devices.
+So before proceeding any further, use the command below (replacing `$USER` with the name of the user who will be using tapeimgr):

     sudo adduser $USER tape

 The user is now added to the 'tape' [system group](https://wiki.debian.org/SystemGroups).
 Now log out and then log in again for the changes to take effect.

 ### Global install